Get insider access

 Keycap Material PBT

-The Keychron K Pro Series keyboards have excellent build quality.
-The outer frame and base plate are solid metal, while the bottom of the keyboard is hard plastic, so it exhibits no flex.
-The keys feel stable with only a bit of wobble in the larger keys, but as the stabilizers are screw-in, you can easily change them if you want.
-Like the original K Series, these keyboards keep the plate-mounted switches, but they now add a layer of sound-dampening foam and a silicone bottom pad for better acoustics.
-Another notable upgrade is the OSA-profile PBT keycaps, the same keycaps found on Keychron's more premium Q Series boards.
+These keyboards have excellent build quality.
+The outer frame and base plate are solid metal, while the bottom of the keyboard is hard plastic, so it doesn't flex.
+The keys feel stable with only a bit of wobble in the larger keys, but as the stabilizers are screw-in, you can easily change them.
+Like the original K Series, these keyboards keep the plate-mounted switches, but they now have a layer of sound-dampening foam and a silicone bottom pad for better acoustics.
+Another notable change is the new OSA-profile PBT keycaps found on Keychron's more premium Q Series boards.
 Overall, these boards feel higher quality than the original K Series since they use many of the same materials and features as the customizable boards in the Keychron Q Series.

 Design